brgtrainings/brgtrainings.github.io/syllabus/ruby-on-rails/section-three/index.md

 ---
 layout: course
-title: Section Two
+title: Section Three
 date: 25th Sept, 2020 1:00:00
 course: ruby-on-rails
 type: section
-description: Section Two - Web and MVC Architecture
+description: Section Three - Installation and Setup
-permalink: /ruby-on-rails/section-two/
+permalink: /ruby-on-rails/section-three/
 disable_toc: true
 ---

-# Welcome to Section Two
+# Welcome to Section Three

-It is important to understand the basic concepts of Web and application architecture.
-In this section, we will see basics of how Web work and see the MVC architecture.
+In this section, we will build our first basic application.
+We will call this app as `IdeaStore`, a store having lot of ideas.

+## Overview of App

+An `IdeaStore` is a web application which list all the innovative ideas from different people.

 Proceed with following sub-sections one at a time.